 The aluminium foil you use in your kitchen is a good example of a rolled aluminium product.
 Given its extreme malleability, aluminium can be rolled from 60 cm to 2 mm and further processed into foil as thin as 0.006 mm and still be completely impermeable to light, aroma and taste.

 Creating an alloy with another metal changes the properties of aluminium, adding strength, brilliance and/or ductility.
 Our casthouse products, such as extrusion ingots, sheet ingots, foundry alloys, wire rods and high purity aluminium, are used in automotive, transport, buildings, heat transfer, electronics and aviation.

-Recycling aluminium takes only 5% of the energy required for producing the primary metal.
-Also, aluminium doesn’t deteriorate from recycling and 75 percent of all aluminium ever produced is still in use.
-Our goal is to grow faster than the market in recycling and take a leading position also in the recycling part of the aluminium value chain, recovering 1 million tonnes of contaminated and post-consumer scrap aluminium annually by 2020.
+Recycling aluminium uses just 5% of the energy required for producing primary metal.
+Also, aluminium doesn’t deteriorate from recycling and about 75% of all aluminium ever produced is still in use.
+Our goal is to grow faster than the market in recycling and take a leading position in the recycling part of the aluminium value chain, recovering 1 million tonnes of contaminated and post-consumer scrap aluminium annually.

 Pre-consumer scrap is typically scrap that comes from the production process and has never been used before it is remelted again.